 Add your own great tips in the comments below.

 Let’s stay in touch.
+Did you love the memory jar and free printables?
 Don’t forget to sign up to the free printable’s page where you will have access to these printable’s and more.
 You will also be updated with everything that is happening on the blog.